MicrosoftDocs/architecture-center/docs/reference-architectures/sap/index.md

     - **Windows Server Active Directory (AD) domain controllers.** The domain controllers are used to configure the Windows Server Failover Cluster (see below).

 - **Availability sets**.
-Place the VMs for the SAP Web Dispatcher, SAP application server, and SAP ACSC roles into separate availability sets, and provision at least two virtual machines (VMs) for each role.
+Place the VMs for the SAP Web Dispatcher, SAP application server, and SAP ACSC roles into separate availability sets, and provision at least two VMs for each role.
 This makes the VMs eligible for a higher service level agreement (SLA).

+- **NICs.** The VMs that run SAP NetWeaver and SAP HANA require two network interfaces (NICs).
+Each NIC is assigned to a different subnet, to segregate different types of traffic.
+See [Recommendations](#recommendations) below for more information.

 - **Windows Server Failover Cluster**.
 The VMs that run SAP ACSC are configured as a failover cluster for high availability.
 To support the failover cluster, SIOS DataKeeper Cluster Edition performs the cluster shared volume (CSV) function by replicating independent disks owned by the cluster nodes.
 For details, see [Running SAP applications on the Microsoft platform][running-sap].

 - **Load balancers.** Two [Azure Load Balancer][azure-lb] instances are used.
 The first, shown on the left of the diagram, distributes traffic to the SAP Web Dispatcher VMs.
 This configuration implements the parallel web dispatcher option described in [High Availability of the SAP Web Dispatcher][sap-dispatcher-ha].
 The second load balancer, shown on the right, enables failover in the Windows Server Failover Cluster, by directing incoming connections to the active/healthy node.

-- **NICs.** The VMs that run SAP NetWeaver require two network interfaces (NICs).
-Assign one NIC to the NetWeaver subnet, and the other to the management subnet.
-See [Recommendations](#recommendations) below for more information.

 - **VPN Gateway.** The VPN Gateway extends your on-premises network to the Azure VNet.
 You can also use ExpressRoute, which uses a dedicated private connection that does not go over the public Internet.
 The example solution does not deploy the gateway.
 For more information, see [Connect an on-premises network to Azure][hybrid-networking].